 When Dr. Tannenbaum is not seeing patients, he enjoys spending time with his family and running marathons.

 In addition to offering traditional hip replacements, Dr. Tannenbaum is certified to perform anterior hip replacement surgery for patients who meet specific criteria.
 Given the precision necessary to perform this surgery, Dr. Tannenbaum has completed extensive training in the use of a specialized anterior hip surgical table and anterior surgical technique.
 An innovative, less invasive procedure, the anterior approach minimizes both pain and recovery time for patients.

-For patients suffering from soft tissue injuries that have not responded to other treatments, Dr. Tannenbaum offers the latest nonsurgical treatment options, including platelet-rich plasma (PRP) and stem cell injection therapy to repair your injuries through natural healing processes.
+For patients suffering from soft-tissue injuries that have not responded to other treatments, Dr. Tannenbaum offers the latest nonsurgical treatment options, including orthobiologic procedures, which are used to repair your injuries through natural healing processes.